KarelZe/thesis/references/obsidian/📑notes/🔢Tradesize rule notes.md

 - Accuracy of 79.92 % on the 22.3 % of the trades that could classified, not all!. (see [[@grauerOptionTradeClassification2022]])
 - “We find that about 80% of all trades, for which either the bid or ask quote size corresponds to the trade size, are correctly classified using our newly proposed rule.
 Considering all trades in the matched ISE dataset, our trade size rule improves the performance of the classification algorithms by about 11%.” ([[@grauerOptionTradeClassification2022]], p.
 4)
 - “The out-of-sample tests on the CBOE dataset, which we perform as the second step in our research plan, confirm the superior performance of our two new trade classification rules.
 We find that about 85% of all trades, for which either the bid or ask quote size corresponds to the trade size, are correctly classified using our newly proposed trade size rule.” ([[@grauerOptionTradeClassification2022]], p.
 4)
+- trade size matches exactly either the bid or ask quote size, it is likely that the quote came from a customer, the market maker found it attractive and, therefore, decided to fill it completely. (see [[@grauerOptionTradeClassification2022]])
 - Couple with other algorithms if trade sizes and quote sizes do not match / or if the trade size matches both the bid and ask size.
 For other
 - Requires other rules, similar to the quote rule, as only a small proportion can be matched.
 - tested on option data / similar data set.
 Not frequently used in literature.